Patient data leaked in last month’s cyberattack on Virginia Mason Franciscan Health

 CommonSpirit Health, the company affiliated with 10 VMFH hospitals throughout the Puget Sound region, is still investigating the cyberattack but said the names, addresses, phone numbers and dates of birth of some patients, their family members or their caregivers were included in leaked files.
 Unique ID numbers the hospital used internally (not insurance ID or the medical record number) were also included.

-It’s unclear how many patients were affected, according to a CommonSpirit spokesperson.
+It’s unclear how many patients were affected, said CommonSpirit spokesperson Chad Burns.
 The company confirmed there’s been no evidence yet that any personal information has been “misused.”

 “We apologize for any concern this may cause,” CommonSpirit said in a statement.
 “CommonSpirit Health and its affiliated entities … take the protection and proper use of personal information very seriously.”